swaits/typst-collection/glossy/src/gloss.typ

   }

   // get_article(mode): Returns the appropriate article string based on the mode.
-  //   - If wants_article is false, returns an empty string.
+  //   - If wants_article is false, returns none
   //   - If mode is "short", return the short article.
   //   - If mode is "long" or "both", return the long article.
   // The calling logic ensures that when mode = "long" or "both", a long form exists. let get_article = (mode) => {
     let wants_article = "a" in modifiers or "an" in modifiers if not wants_article {
-      ""
+      none
     } else if mode == "short" {
       entry.article + " "
     } else {